zydou/arti/doc/dev/notes/client-auth.md

 # HS client auth

+> This document uses deprecated terminology: "client authorization" is
+> now known as "restricted discovery".

 This based on our previous discussions from #1028, #1027, #696.

 It presents a simplified version of what is proposed in #1028, and an